Texas 67 SystemsCall for Consultation 214-310-5445Texas 67 Systems insights

 When Backup Internet Makes Sense for a Small Business or Hard-to-Reach Site

-Backup internet is not necessary everywhere, but when the wrong outage can stop work, disrupt payments, or cut off access to cameras and cloud tools, it becomes much easier to justify.
-The real question is not whether backup connectivity is useful in theory.
-It is whether downtime is costly enough to plan around.
+Backup internet is not necessary everywhere.
+But when the wrong outage can stop work, disrupt payments, or cut off access to cameras and cloud tools, it gets much easier to justify.
+The real question is not whether backup connectivity sounds useful in theory.
+It is whether downtime is expensive enough to plan around.

 Who This Is For